Formal Foundations for Controlled Stochastic Activity Networks: Stochastic Models

-\begin{proposition} Let $V$ be a Controlled Stochastic Automaton (CSA) with bounded reward rates, non-explosive dynamics, and general (not necessarily exponential) timing distributions, as specified under the policy and reward semantics in Subsections~Policy Types, and Reward Model and PAC-Optimality.
-For any discount factor $\beta>0$: \begin{enumerate} \item There exists a sequence of discretized semi-Markov decision processes (SMDPs) approximating $V$, whose optimal value functions converge uniformly to the supremum expected discounted reward achievable under all admissible CSA policies. \item The Bellman operator $T$ associated with each discretized model is a contraction (with modulus $e^{-\beta\Delta}$ for discretization step $\Delta$), so value iteration $V_{k+1} := T V_k$ converges geometrically to the optimal value function $V^*_\Delta$. \item For any $\varepsilon>0$, a sufficiently fine discretization yields a stationary (possibly randomized) policy that is $\varepsilon$-optimal for $V$. \item When all timing distributions are exponential, the CSA reduces to a CTMDP, which can be uniformized into a discrete-time MDP.
-In this case, classical CTMDP value iteration applies directly and converges to the optimal value function without state augmentation. \end{enumerate} \end{proposition} \textit{Sketch of Proof.} For general timing, we embed $V$ into a GSMP/SMDP by extending each state with residual times of all enabled timed activities, obtaining a Markovian extended state space.
-Discretizing time with a step size $\Delta > 0$, we form the embedded chain, which captures event completions and residual-time evolution.
-This yields a discrete-time decision process with bounded one-step rewards.
+For (4), stochastic hybrid systems (SHS) and PDMPs allow continuous-valued state variables evolving under differential equations punctuated by stochastic events.
+CSA models, based on discrete-event formalisms, cannot directly represent continuous-time flows or hybrid transitions~\cite{Cassandras2008, Davis1984, Tomlin1998}, though approximations are possible in event-driven subclasses. \end{proof} \begin{theorem} Let $V$ be a Controlled Stochastic Automaton (CSA) with bounded reward rates, non-explosive dynamics, and general (not necessarily exponential) timing distributions, as specified under the policy and reward semantics in Subsections~\emph{Policy Types} and \emph{Reward Model and PAC-Optimality}.
+For any discount factor $\beta>0$, the following hold: \begin{enumerate} \item There exists a sequence of discretized generalized semi-Markov decision processes (GSMDPs), equivalently discretized SMDPs, that approximate $V$, whose optimal value functions converge uniformly to the supremum expected discounted reward achievable under all admissible CSA policies. \item The Bellman operator $T$ associated with each discretized model is a contraction with modulus $e^{-\beta\Delta}$ for discretization step $\Delta$, so value iteration $V_{k+1} := T V_k$ converges geometrically to the optimal value function $V^*_\Delta$. \item For any $\varepsilon>0$, a sufficiently fine discretization yields a stationary (possibly randomized) policy that is $\varepsilon$-optimal for the original CSA $V$. \item When all timing distributions are exponential, the CSA reduces to a CTMDP, which can be uniformized into a discrete-time MDP.
+In this case, classical CTMDP value iteration applies directly and converges to the optimal value function without residual-time state augmentation. \end{enumerate} \end{theorem} \begin{proof} We prove each item in turn.

-The Bellman operator $T$ for the discretized model is a contraction with modulus $\gamma = e^{-\beta \Delta}$, so the sequence $V_{k+1}:= TV_k$ converges geometrically to the unique fixed point $V^*_\Delta$.
-Standard error bounds for discretization are well established, both in the \emph{SMDP} setting (cf.\ Howard~\cite[Chapter~15]{Howard71}) and in the \emph{MDP} setting (cf.\ Puterman~\cite[Chapter~7]{puterman1994markov}).
-These results imply that $V^*_\Delta$ converges uniformly to the supremum discounted reward $V^*$ for the CSA as $\Delta \to 0$.
-Thus, for any $\varepsilon > 0$, a sufficiently fine discretization yields a stationary policy that is $\varepsilon$-optimal for $V$.